On partially hyperbolic diffeomorphisms in dimension three via a notion of autonomous dynamics: Introduction and statement of main results

-\end{theorem} The hyperbolic and the elliptic cases are rather straightforward.
+The hyperbolic and the elliptic cases are rather straightforward.
 The parabolic case is the challenging one.
-More facts and details are in the proof section, in particular, we explain the two possibilities (linear, affine) in the parabolic case.
+More facts and details are in the proof section, in particular, we explain the two possibilities (linear, affine) in the parabolic case. \begin{remark} (About regularity) In this two dimensional case we assumed the framing to be smooth.
+Observe, however that exactly as in the three-dimensional partially hyperbolic case, $C^1$ regularity is enough in the two-dimensional hyperbolic case.
+Actually, it seems to us that the same rigidity for Anosov autonomous systems holds with just a $C^0$ assumption of the framing (and in fact for any dimension).
+Also the classification in the elliptic case (dimension two) seems to be still true in the $C^0$ case (the idea would be to apply the $C^0$ uniformization theorem).
+Lastly, the parabolic case requires $C^3$ regularity but we don't know if it is optimal.